SimonVuong/foodflickserver/README.md

 export PATH=$PATH:$ELASTIC_HOME
 export PATH=$PATH:$KIBANA_HOME
   ```
-2) install kibana
+3) install kibana
    1) If installing in mac, make sure you add kibana to your path via the `.bash_profile`.
 See above.
-3) Import snapshots for data
 4) `npm install`
 5) When you download elasticsearch set the repo path to some location.
 If you installed via an .msi (windows) then the installer provides you an input to choose your repo path.
 If you installed via a tar file (mac) then go to whereever you unzipped the folder and go to the bin folder.
 Inside the bin folder is a `elasticsearch.yml`.
 Scroll down in this file and edit the repo path to your own path.
 6) run in terminal, `elasticsearch`
 7) in a different tab, run `kibana`
-8) in a different tab, once elasticsearch is finished, `npm start`
+8) in a different tab, once elasticsearch is finished, `npm run dev`
 9) Open the kibana console via `http://localhost:5601/app/kibana#/dev_tools/console` in your browser.
 On the left side, paste and run the following command to verify that the repo is what you set it as.

     `GET /_nodes/settings`

-10) Create a foodflick folder in your elasticsearch repo via kibana by running this command
+9)  Create a foodflick folder in your elasticsearch repo via kibana by running this command

 ```
 #create repo (directory to hold snaps)